Sam Fox School of Design & Visual Arts

-Carmon Colangelo is the Ralph J. Nagel Dean of the Sam Fox School of Design & Visual Arts.
+Carmon Colangelo is the inaugural and current Ralph J. Nagel Dean of the Sam Fox School of Design & Visual Arts.
+The deanship was established in 2016 with a $5 million gift from Washington University Trustees and alumni Ralph Nagel and his wife Trish Nagel.

 Architecture

 The Department of Architecture was first established as part of the School of Engineering and Architecture in 1902.
-Its first head was architect Frederick M. Mann (1868-1959), who served as director from 1902 through 1910, when the school became an independent division of the university.
+Its first head was architect Frederick M. Mann (1868–1959), who served as director from 1902 through 1910, when the school became an independent division of the university.
 The School of Architecture received a dedicated building, Givens Hall, in 1930.

 Architect Fumihiko Maki taught at the school as assistant professor for four years beginning in 1956.
 His first commission was Steinberg Hall, completed in 1960.
 Maki won the Pritzker Prize in 1993.

 Buckminster Fuller taught at the school, and encountered the visiting professor Frei Otto there in 1958.
 George Anselevicius became a full professor in 1962, and dean of the college from 1968 through 1973.
 British architect Stephen Gardiner taught at the school in 1978.

 Architecture offers BS and BA degrees at the undergraduate level, as well as the following graduate-level degrees: Master of Architecture, Master of Landscape Architecture, Master of Urban Design, Master of Science in Advanced Architectural Design, and Master of Science in Architectural Studies.
 At the graduate level, the School also offers dual degree programs between architecture, landscape architecture, and urban design, as well as joint degree programs in business, computer science, social work, and construction management.

 Heather Woofter is the Director of the College of Architecture and the Graduate School of Architecture & Urban Design.

 Art

 The St. Louis School of Fine Arts was founded as the Saint Louis School and Museum of Fine Arts in 1879 as part of Washington University in St. Louis, and has continuously offered visual arts and sculpture education since.
 Its purpose-built building stood in downtown St. Louis on Lucas Place.

-After about 25 years of operation, in 1909, a legal conflict over funding split the organization into two parts: the school and its art collection, which remained part of privately-held Washington University, and a public civic art museum, which became the Saint Louis Art Museum.
+After about 25 years of operation, in 1909, a legal conflict over funding split the organization into two parts: the school and its art collection, which remained part of privately held Washington University, and a public civic art museum, which became the Saint Louis Art Museum.
 The art school and the university's art collection moved to the university campus in 1909.
 With minor changes of name and location, it continued independently until 2006.

 At the undergraduate level, Art offers the BFA degrees in Studio Art, Communication Design, and Fashion Design, and BA degrees in Studio Art and Design.
 At the graduate level, students can pursue a Master of Fine Arts in Visual Art or a Master of Fine Arts in Illustration & Visual Culture.

 Amy Hauft is the Director of the College of Art and Graduate School of Art.